gajus/surgeon/README.md

 ```

 In this example, Surgeon query executor (`x`) is invoked with two expressions (`foo bar baz` and `corge grault garply`).
 The first subroutine is executed with the subject value "qux".
-The second subroutine is invoked with a value that is the result of the first proceeding subroutine.
+The second subroutine is executed with a value that is the result of the parent subroutine.

 The result of the query is the result of the last subroutine.

-Read [user-defined subroutines](https://github.com/gajus/surgeon#user-defined-subroutines) documentation for broader explanation of the role of the parameter values and the subject value.
+Read [user-defined subroutines](#user-defined-subroutines) documentation for broader explanation of the role of the parameter values and the subject value.

 ### The pipe operator (`|`)